Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Mathematical Preliminaries

 \textbf{Remark 1.} In Lemma 2, the state space is split into \(\mathfrak{z}\) and \(\omega\), where \(\mathfrak{z}\) is the state to be constrained, and \(\omega\) is the free state.
 The constrained state \(\mathfrak{z}\) requires the barrier function \(\mathfrak{V}\) to prevent it from reaching the limits \(-k_b\) and \(k_b\) , while the free states may involve quadratic functions.

-\textbf{Lemma 3.} \cite{b36}\cite{b33} For any inertial parameter vector of a rigid body \(\phi_A\) there is a one-to-one linear map \(f:\Re^{10} \rightarrow S(4)\), such that,
+\textbf{Lemma 3.} \cite{lee2018natural}\cite{hejrati2022decentralized} For any inertial parameter vector of a rigid body \(\phi_B\) there is a one-to-one linear map \(f:\Re^{10} \rightarrow S(4)\), such that,

-where \(m_A\),\(h_A\), and \(\Bar{I}_A\) are the mass, first mass moment, and rotational inertia matrix, respectively. \(\mathcal{L}_A \in S(4)\) is pseudo inertia matrix and \(\Sigma_A = 0.5tr(\Bar{I}_A)-\Bar{I}_A\).
+where \(m_B\),\(h_B\), and \(\Bar{I}_B\) are the mass, first mass moment, and rotational inertia matrix, respectively. \(\mathcal{L}_B \in S(4)\) is pseudo inertia matrix and \(\Sigma_B = 0.5tr(\Bar{I}_B)-\Bar{I}_B\).

-\textbf{Lemma 4.} \cite{b37} If \(\Pi\) is considered a signal exerted to the system and \(\pi\) be the designed control signal, the issue of input saturation along with input dead zones can be transformed into an equivalent input saturation form as,
+\textbf{Lemma 4.} \cite{ren2020adaptive} If \(\Pi\) is considered as a signal exerted to the system and \(\pi\) is the desired control signal that would accomplish the control goal in the absence of input constraint, the issue of input saturation along with input deadzone can be transformed into an equivalent input saturation by adding the deadzone inverse.
+Then the equivalent saturation can be expressed as,